asidko/simple-spot-signalling-service/README.md

 ### Database Architecture

-The service uses a document database (such as MongoDB, Firestore, or similar) to store instance configurations, state, and generated events.
+The service uses a document database (such as MongoDB, Firestore, or similar) to store instance configurations, state, and generated signals.
 This approach provides flexibility for schema evolution and naturally represents the JSON structures used throughout the service.

 ### Collections